vuongductuanktmt/react-native-thumbnail/README.md

 # react-native-thumbnail
-Get thumbnail from local media.
+Get thumbnail from local or uri media.
 Currently, it only supports for video.

 ## Getting started